Pattern formation by turbulent cascades: Supplementary Information

 \subsection{Odd hyperviscosity}

-The crucial ingredient to observe this turbulent pattern formation is the competing direct cascade (at small $k$) and inverse cascade (at large $k$), and a non-dissipative mechanism that discriminates between the two.
-In fact, the scaling theories presented in this work can be straightforwardly extended to odd hyperviscosities of the form $\tilde{\eta}_\odd \vec{e}_z \times \Delta^p \vec{v}$ with power $p>1$, which would make the transition from 3D to quasi-2D arbitrarily sharp/smooth, rendering also the region of spectral condensation arbitrarily peaked.
-This could be an ideal model system to study more complex natural geophysical or astrophysical flow systems in which a variety of different multi-scale mechanisms could exists that produce competing cascades, with either sharp or smooth transitions between them.
+The crucial ingredient to observe the described turbulent pattern formation is the competing direct cascade (at small $k$) and inverse cascade (at large $k$), and a non-dissipative mechanism that discriminates between the two.
+In that regard, the scaling theories presented in this work can be straightforwardly extended to odd hyperviscosities of the form $\tilde{\eta}_\odd \vec{e}_z \times \Delta^p \vec{v}$ with power $p>1$, which would make the transition from 3D to quasi-2D arbitrarily sharp/smooth, rendering also the region of spectral condensation arbitrarily peaked.
+This provides an ideal model system to study more complex natural flow systems in which a variety of different multi-scale mechanisms could exists that produce competing cascades, with varying sharp or smooth transitions between them that are different from the $\sim k^2$ scaling.